 3.2 Fish species commonly cultured in RAS

-The most commonly cultured fish species in recirculatory aquaculture systems (RAS) are:
+The most commonly cultured fish species in recirculatory aquaculture systems are:

 - Tilapia - Various species of this tropical cichlid are particularly well-suited to RAS due to their hardiness, ability to tolerate crowding and stress, and resistance to disease.
 Tilapia are fecund mouth brooders that grow rapidly (Lukas et al., 2017).